kojof/udacity-azure-devops-web-server-deploy/README.md

-# Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure
+s# Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

 ### Introduction
 For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.